 (2003; Blast Theory).
 A game played online in a virtual city and on the streets of an actual city.
 Online and street players collaborate to find Uncle Roy's office before being invited to make a year-long commitment to a total stranger.
 Building on Can You See Me Now?
 (2001; Blast Theory), Uncle Roy investigates some of the social changes brought about by ubiquitous mobile devices, persistent access to a network, and location aware technologies.

-The hypertext approach to digital storytelling uses the ability to link between "chunks" or discrete units of information to provide multiple pathways through a narrative.
+The hypertext approach to digital storytelling uses the ability to link between discrete units of information ("chunks") to provide multiple pathways through a narrative.
 Linked text is called "hypertext."
 In addition to facilitating easier access to the information, a hypertext digital story allows storytellers to experiment with non-linear narrative and users to enjoy different experiences each time they engage the narrative.
 Many pioneering works of electronic literature used this feature to promote more active reader involvement with the text.

 Bush, Vannevar.
 As We May Think. (especially sections 6-8).